 Pine Cone Trail Outdoor Activity for Toddlers and Preschoolers

 A pine cone trail combines gross motor and fine motor skills in a simple hands-on activity.
 You can easily make a trail with pine cones in the backyard to provide a fun outdoor game for toddlers and preschoolers.

 This post contains affiliate links.
 Privacy and Disclosure

 We are fortunate to have a large pine tree in our yard.
 Every spring there is an abundance of pine cones on the ground that are fun to collect for crafts and activities.
 Creating a long trail for kids to follow is one way to have fun with pine cones.

-If you don't have pine cones available in nature, you can purchase pine cones online, or find them in a department store or craft store.
+If you don't have pine cones available in nature, you can usually find them in a department store or craft store.

 Create a pine cone trail